In this lecture series of Technical term, today we will discuss Sitemap Optimization and following important pointers:

 - Once the test is successful click on submit Sitemap button

-Generally, it takes Google a few days to a week to completely crawl your website, you can come back to Google search console to see the updates about how many pages get indexed and other related information.
+It takes Google a few days to a week to completely crawl your website, you can come back to Google search console to see the updates about how many pages get indexed and other related information.

 - Google will quickly come to know about new updates on your website